Let our product defect attorney from Houston, Tx help you handle your case against a product with defects.

 Here are some examples of manufacturing defects:

-In this type of defect, any company from the creation, assembly, and distribution could be held liable.
+Any company from the creation, assembly, and distribution could be liable in this type of defect.

 Marketing Defect

 Products may have a marketing defect if the company fails to market the product without the safety of the consumer in mind.
-For example, consumer products that were shown in the ads as safe for children then turn out to be harmful to them.
+For example, consumer products shown in the ads as safe for children then turned out to be harmful to them.

 Similar to the manufacturing defect, the company in charge of manufacturing and distribution can be held liable for the accident with a defective product.